ecodynlab/GALUP/Modules/Module 4.md

 6. **Continuous Change Detection and Classification (CCDC)** is a general-purpose algorithm that evaluates changes in pixel values over time.

 ## 3. Applications in Google Earth Engine
+For this workshop, we will be focusing on supervised classification methods.
+In particular, we will be using random forests, SVM, and CCDC in GEE.

 GEE
 flow diagram of the classification process.
 </p>